 There are also exceptions for the distribution of low-cost articles, such as pens, stationery, and address labels, and also for the rental or exchange of membership lists if it is with other exempt organizations.
 The cost of a low-cost article to the organization distributing it must be less than an inflation-adjusted limit, which, for 2019, was $11.10.
 (Although the low-cost article cost is adjusted annually for inflation, it does not change much from year to year, usually less than $1 in 5 years, but the current value can be found in the What's New section at the beginning of Publication 598, Tax on Unrelated Business Income of Exempt Organizations | Internal Revenue Service, published in February.)

 Whether a tax-exempt entity has unrelated business income depends on whether the business is regularly conducted, if it has continuity, and how the business is conducted.

 Gross Unrelated Business Income – Deductions = Net Unrelated Business Income + Positive Adjustments – Negative Adjustments = Unrelated Business Taxable Income

 A major positive adjustment is unrelated debt-financed income, which is income from property bought with borrowed funds (acquisition indebtedness), but which is not used for the exempt purpose.
 If at least 85% of the property is used for the exempt purpose, then it is not considered unrelated debt-financed income; otherwise, the percentage not used for the exempt purpose is considered unrelated debt-financed income, which is taxable.

-Acquisition indebtedness is debt used for acquiring or improving property, and also includes any debt that was incurred either before or after the acquisition that would not have been incurred if the property was not acquired.
+Acquisition indebtedness is debt incurred acquiring or improving property, and also includes any debt incurred either before or after the acquisition that would not have been incurred if the property was not acquired.